Major Car Battery Brands Ranked Worst To Best

 9. AC Delco

-Available from third-party retailers and directly from GM, AC Delco batteries come in a variety of group sizes and performance ratings and are competitively priced.
+Available from third-party retailers like Amazon and directly from GM, AC Delco batteries come in a variety of group sizes and performance ratings and are competitively priced.
 They offer a standard (18-48 months, depending on pricing tier) warranty, a range of group sizes designed to fit GM's vehicles, and a few AGM options.
 While they are officially recognized by General Motors as "the only batteries recommended by GM" for their vehicles, they don't offer anything spectacular when it comes to features or options.

 That being said, GM's AC Delco branded batteries have the same advantage as Ford's Motorcraft batteries -– they're designed by the company for their own cars and trucks, and therefore, they can be relied upon in those vehicles to have the right fitment and power needed to start reliably.
 They also share a manufacturer with Ford in Clarios.